 The Joint C4I curriculum is open to all U.S. Military Services and selected civilian employees of the U.S. Federal Government.
 Admission requires a baccalaureate degree with above-average grades and mathematics through differential and integral calculus.
-A TOP SECRET security clearance is required with SPECIAL COMPARTMENTED INFORMATION (SCI) clearance obtainable.
+Eligibility for TOP SECRET security clearance with access to SPECIAL COMPARTMENTED INFORMA-TION (SCI) is required.
 An APC of 324 is required for direct entry.
 Officers not meeting the academic requirements for direct input may enter the program via one or two quarters of Engineering Science (Curriculum 460).